-- 3 Photographs (1 category)
+- 3 Photographs (Of different subject matter)

-- 1 heavily edited photo (Edited in some photo application)
+- 1 Heavily edited photo (Edited in some photo application)

-Any questions please feel free to address them with Mr. Greider through email.
+If you have any questions, please feel free to address them with Mr. Greider through email.

 Looking for tips and more information about this major?
 Try these websites that have some information about the Communication Arts Fields and Coding.

 Info about Comm Arts as a profession: Comm Arts Magazine